1936 Northrop A17 Attack Flying Model Plans

 smaller files for downloading.
 The plans

-themselves are clearly printed, highly detailed, full size to the
+themselves are clearly printed, highly detailed drawings, full size to the